MCN MAKES A DIFFERENCE IN 2016

 - What is most relevant to migrant farmworkers and Migrant Health Centers?

 Preferred Enabling Services Measure: Percentage of migrant patients 18 years of age, with blood pressure 140/90 who are successfully referred for care.

 This measure would monitor the effectiveness of enabling services by documenting the identification of patients outside of the clinic setting with uncontrolled hypertension who are entered into care.
 “Successfully referred” means the patient is referred and the resulting clinic visit is documented.

 Additional Enabling Services Measures include:

 - Percent of migrant women who have documented screening for sexual violence during the measurement year

-- Percent of migrant patients 12 years who have documented tobacco use status during the measurement year
+- Percent of migrant patients who are 12-years old or older who have documented tobacco use status during the measurement year

 Preferred Environmental and Occupational Health Measure: Percent of registered farmworker patients who receive pesticide prevention education.